sibytes/yetl.io/docs/tutorial/index.md

 # Tutorial

-Yetl is a python Data Engineering framework for Spark and DeltaLake; it therefore assumes some basic knowledge of Data Engineering, Python, PySpark, Spark and DeltaLake and recognise the need and benefits of using a data engineering framework.
+Yetl is a python Data Engineering framework for Spark and DeltaLake; it therefore assumes some basic knowledge of Data Engineering, Python, PySpark, Spark and DeltaLake and recognises the need and benefits of using a data engineering framework.

 The content can be obtained by cloning the [yetl.tutorial](https://github.com/sibytes/yetl.tutorial) repo: